Hyperbaric oxygen as a method of therapy of sudden... (2001 study) Skip to main content

 What Researchers Did

-Researchers investigated the effect of hyperbaric oxygen therapy on 17 patients with sudden sensorineural hearing loss.
+Doctors gave hyperbaric oxygen therapy to 17 patients with sudden sensorineural hearing loss to see if it improved their hearing.

 What They Found